evanho9/Box-Match/README.md

 Match colorful boxes to save the world!

+## About
+Match two squares of the same color.

 Matching two squares of the same color also deletes all squares that are diagonally inbetween and of that same color.

 Squares appear faster and faster over time.